FabricMC/fabric-docs/develop/data-generation/world.md

 The next step in adding a feature to the game is creating its Placement Feature.

-In your Placed Features class's `configure` method, create a variable like the one below:
+In your placed features class's `configure` method, create a variable like the one below:

 @[code lang=java transcludeWith=:::datagen-world:conf-feature-register](@/reference/latest/src/main/java/com/example/docs/worldgen/ExampleModWorldPlacedFeatures.java)

-In your Placed Features class, define the key for your Placed Feature.
+In your placed features class, define the key for your placed feature.

 @[code lang=java transcludeWith=:::datagen-world:placed-key](@/reference/latest/src/main/java/com/example/docs/worldgen/ExampleModWorldPlacedFeatures.java)